rzinkstok/skymap/skymap/star_database.md

 * Constellation assignment (calculated)

 Issues:
-* Propagation of star positions to a common epoch (maybe not required, considering the use case)
+* Propagation of star positions to a common epoch using proper motion (maybe not required, considering the use case)
 * Hipparcos double/multiple stars that are not resolved in Tycho-1 (5898 cases, see p.
 159 of the *Hipparcos and Tycho Catalogue*; we ignore the Tycho-1 data for these stars)
 * Hipparcos stars resolved into multiple Tycho-1 stars: this does not occur (only one of the stars is assigned the Hipparcus number)
 * Tycho-1 stars that are resolved into multiple Tycho-2 stars: in this case, the additional component gets a new TYC3 identifier and the Tycho-1 data can be ignored